jlangch/venice/doc/readme/profiling.md

 Venice's *benchmark* module measures the computation time of an expression.

-Benchmarking an expression incorporates 4 phases:
+Benchmarking an expression incorporates four phases:
    1. Run the expression in a warm-up phase to allow the JIT compiler to do optimizations.
    2. Run the garbage collector to isolate timings from GC state prior to testing
    3. Runs the expression